Learn how to make this cute stuffed fabric dog with our Free Stuffed Dog Sewing Pattern. Easy, fun, and totally customizable!

 Instructions

-First, download the free sewing pattern and print it out.
-Make sure the size is set to 100%.
+First, download the free sewing pattern and print it at 100% scale (do not scale to fit).

-Cut out the paper pieces using your paper scissors.
+Cut out all paper pattern pieces using paper scissors.

 Choose your fabrics.
-You’ll need 4 different coordinating fabrics (or just 2 if you want a simpler look).
+You’ll need 4 coordinating fabrics (or 2 for a simpler look).

 Arms, legs, and ears (front and back) –I used different fabrics for each.